1. Where to stay in HANOI

 It is a very good idea to ask the local people in the town to direct you to who can offer a homestay.
 Accommodation with food in a village with ethnic minorities costs from 10-20 USD per person / per night.
 You can spend a whole day andnight there and learn about their daily lives.
 It is a great experience.
 There are a lot of “ imitations“ of real homestays particularly in Tavan village about 10 kilometers from Sapa.
 These imitations are really tourist log-houses, and they have a shower, toilet and even wifi.

-HA LONG – Accommodation in Ha Long
+HA LONG – Where to stay in Ha Long:

 Ha Long Bay is one of the most visited places in Vietnam.
 Visitors come here to visit the world famous bay with thousands of islands – Ha Long Bay or Cat Ba island.
 It is a very popular spending 2-3 days there on a boat between the islands.